Academic Integrity and Misconduct Policy

 PREVENTION

-Faculty are encouraged to minimise opportunities for the occurrence of academic misconduct within the candidate/student body through enhancement and practical implementation of academic integrity.
+Faculty are encouraged to minimise opportunities for the occurrence of academic misconduct within the candidate/student cohort through enhancement and practical implementation of a culture and practices of academic integrity.
 A range of coordinated strategies may include:

-• advising candidates/students at the time of enrolment of the details of this policy and that submission of assignments is normally in electronic form;
+- advising candidates/students at the time of enrolment of the details of this policy and the expectation of ethical behaviour in research and scholarship;

-• use of similarity or text matching detection software in all subjects;
+- use of similarity or text matching detection software where appropriate;

-• explicitly referring to plagiarism and collusion at key stages in courses;
+- explicitly referring to types and examples of academic and research misconduct at key stages in courses;

-• providing examples of sound and poor practice;
+- providing examples of good and poor practice;

-• mixing the assessment tasks of subjects to minimise risk of plagiarism, contract cheating and collusion and foster positive values and behaviour among students;
+- varying assessment tasks to minimise the risk of academic misconduct and foster positive values and behaviour among students;

-• requiring students to provide a disclaimer appended to their assignments which affirms that, where otherwise acknowledged, the material submitted in the assignments is their own.
+- requiring students to provide a declaration appended to their assignments which affirms that, where otherwise acknowledged, the material submitted in the assignments is their own.

 SANCTIONS